 The second method is to drag your object close to the center and let Photoshop automatically position it.
 You have to make sure a couple of things are set up for this method to work.

 Go to View in the menu bar and check out the Snap and Snap To options.
-Snap should have a checkmark by it to indicate that the feature is turned on.
+Snap should have a checkmark on it to indicate that the feature is turned on.

 Snap To should have the Guides, Layers, and Document Bounds checked and active as well.